krishnaclosalair/newsletterbuilder/README.md

 bgSrc - None by default.
 Use images as background.
 Takes in URL as value.

-bulletproof (boolean) - False by default.
-If true, adds support for background images on the Microsoft Outlook Email Client by using VML's (Vector Markup Language) v:fill tag.
+bulletproof - (Boolean) False (does not exist) by default.
+If true (exists), adds support for background images on the Microsoft Outlook Email Client by using VML's (Vector Markup Language) v:fill tag.
 Source: Stig Morten Myre (Campaign Monitor) - https://backgrounds.cm/

 **+row**